bbauska/W3Cx-3of5/README.md

 19. }
 ```
 <p>
 This example shows the "global" nature of the context properties.
 Once you set the filled color to red, any shapes you draw in filled mode will be red.
 This is true for all the context properties.
-We set some of these properties in *lines 3-7*, and all following calls to context methods for drawing rectangles or text will depend on them.
-The two filled rectangles at *lines 10-11* will be red, the two wireframe rectangles drawn at *lines 14-15* will be blue, etc.
+We set some of these properties in <i>lines 3-7</i>, and all following calls to context methods for drawing rectangles or text will depend on them.
+The two filled rectangles at <i>lines 10-11</i> will be red, the two wireframe rectangles drawn at <i>lines 14-15</i> will be blue, etc.

 <i>Line 18</i> shows how to draw a text message at an X position of 70 and a Y position of 22.
 The font is set at <i>line 7</i> using the font property of the context.
 The syntax is the same we use in CSS for using "system fonts".